laravel/forge-sdk/README.md

 $forge->deleteMysqlUser($serverId, $userId);
 ```

-On a MysqlDatabase Instance you may also call:
+On a `MysqlDatabase` instance you may also call:

 ```php
 $database->update(array $data);
 $database->delete();
 ```

-On a MysqlUser Instance you may also call:
+On a `MysqlUser` instance you may also call:

 ```php
 $databaseUser->update(array $data);